Choosing a Major

 Choosing a major is both a milestone and a process.
 It can be incredibly exciting, and equally scary at the same time.

 Whether you have an academic direction in mind or you aren't sure what you want, here are some things to help you decide on a major.
-A majority of students change their intended major at least once.

 Everyone goes through the process of choosing a major through their own way and in their own time.
 However, there are things that can help anyone who is considering their academic path.

 First, remember that you are not choosing a lifetime career path, but an undergraduate academic program.
 Whether you are decided, undecided or somewhere in between, Hope offers a variety of resources to help you better understand yourself, clarify your goals and declare a major that is a great fit for you.

 Second, utilizing resources from the Boerigter Center can help you develop some action steps toward making the choice that's best for you.